-- This document presents the Security Target Public version (ST) of the SB23YR80A, a Security Integrated Circuits (IC), with its Dedicated Software (DSW), designed on the ST23 platform of STMicroelectronics. - This document is a sanitized version of the Security Target used for the evaluation.
-It is classified as public information. - The precise reference of the Target of Evaluation (TOE) and the security IC features are given in Section 3: SB23YR80A TOE description. - 7 A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary
+- This document presents the Security Target Public version (ST) of the SA23YR18A / SB23YR18A, Security Integrated Circuits (IC), with Dedicated Software (DSW) and an embedded cryptographic library, designed on the ST23 platform of STMicroelectronics. - 5 This document is a sanitized version of the Security Target used for the evaluation.
+It is classified as public information. - The precise reference of the Target of Evaluation (TOE) and the security IC features are given in Section 3: SA23YR18A / SB23YR18A TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary